 You can also try the AdWords Express budgeting tool to see recommended budgets for your location and for the type of product or service that your business offers.

 Here are a few things to bear in mind when setting your budget for multiple ads or locations:

 If you decide to run multiple ads for your business, each ad has its own budget.
 Together, the budget for each ad will add up to your total AdWords Express budget.

 Jack owns a musical instrument shop and decides he wants to advertise both the piano and the guitar departments.
 He creates a piano ad with a £30 daily budget and a guitar ad with a £20 daily budget.
 Assuming that his budgets don’t change, Jack's total average daily budget will be up to £50 (£30 + £20).

 If you are advertising multiple businesses or business locations on AdWords Express, you'll set a separate budget for each ad that you create.

-Sarah owns 3 pet shops in London.
+Sarah owns three pet shops in London.
 She creates separate ads for each shop, each with an average daily budget of £30.
-Assuming her budgets don’t change, Sarah’s total average daily budget will be up to £90 (3 X £30).
+Assuming her budgets don’t change, Sarah’s total average daily budget will be up to £90 (3 x £30).